GhostEsso/react-todo-app/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!!!

 Feel free to check the [git@github.com:GhostEsso/react-todo-app.git](issue page).